pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

                 using code comments I separated it into 3 sections:
                   // Constant variables, // Functions // Event Listeners

-                I treid to comment the my code well I'll go over the client-side form data and validation objects and object methods. as well as meets and exceeds expectations requirements below
+                the code should be commented fairly well I'll go over the client-side signUpRegistration array and formValidation objects as well as meets and exceeds expectations requirements below

 # client-side form data and validation